joaquinmarti/tinybird-trips/readme.md

 ## Technical solution

 A widget is by default a standalone element that can be added to any website.
 A site could contain several widgets, including more than one instance of the same one.
-Even though the purposes of every widget might be very different, they  likely would share similar needs: access to data, caching, persistence.
+Even though the purposes of every widget might be very different, they  likely would share similar needs: access to data, caching, persistence, and eventually other features.

 Considering the previous assumptions, the technical solution is divided in three main elements: